ongyuann/apachelogreader/02 user guide.md

 What is apachelogreader?
 ------------------------
-apachelogreader is a script written in Python3 for reading apache logs, looks for signs of SQL injections, file inclusion attempts, and web-shell attacks and outputs the results in several text files plus one csv file.
+apachelogreader is a script written in Python3 for reading apache logs, looks for signs of SQL injections, file inclusion attempts, web-shell attacks and outputs the results in several text files plus one csv file.

 Installing apachelogreader
 --------------------------